agda/agda/doc/user-manual/language/data-types.lagda.rst

 declaration of ``Bad`` is allowed in standard functional languages such as Haskell and ML.).

-Non strictly-positive declarations are rejected because one can write a non-terminating function using them.
+Non strictly-positive declarations are rejected because they admit non-terminating functions.

-If the positivity check is disabled so that the above declaration of ``Bad`` is allowed, it is possible to construct a term of the empty type.
+If the positivity check is disabled, so that the above declaration of ``Bad`` is allowed, it is possible to construct a term of the empty type.